Single-page apps #

 Prices

-2. Fetch the Customer Group ID #
+2. Variable for the customer group ID #

 Customer Group ID